azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

 ![](../.gitbook/assets/2021-08-26_14-17.png)

 Much how we divide by $$2$$ to convert base $$10$$ to binary, for numbers after the decimal point, we multiply by $$2$$.
-Now a computer cannot compute infnite sums, however, we notice that numbers of the form `.1111...1....` are just below `1.0`, which serves as the largest fractional value that a computer can encode.
+Now a computer cannot compute infinite sums, however, we notice that numbers of the form `.1111...1....` are just below `1.0`, which serves as the largest fractional value that a computer can encode.